Personal Backup Version 5.2

 Not visible

 The progress and status windows will not be displayed.
 Instead, the icon in the Windows notification area will blink.
 Clicking this icon will show or hide the progress window.
-The program will not wait if the destination drive is not ready.
+If the destination drive is not ready the user will not be prompted

+During the backup a progress window is displayed.
 The status window will remain visible if an error occurred.
+Otherwise it will be closed automatically after the preset period.
 If the destination is not ready, the user will be prompted to switch on the drive or insert a volume.

 Not visible except on errors